krig/ruccola/README.md

 token = abc123...
 ```

-Now you should be able to start the client.
+With that you should be able to start the client.